INSTRUCTION TO AUTHORS

 Figures must be submitted as separate files.
 We will NOT accept any images with resolution below 300 dpi.
 Illustrations include photographs, photomicrographs, charts, and diagrams, and these should be camera-ready.
 Professional medical illustrators should be consulted when figures are prepared; freehand or typewritten lettering is unacceptable.
 Letters, numbers, and symbols should be clear and of sufficient size to retain legibility when reduced.
 The diagram should not lose clarity on reduction; it is generally simplest to aim for a 50% linear reduction.
 Titles and detailed explanations should be confined to legends and not included in illustrations.
-Number illustrations consecutively in the order of their first citation in the text.
+Figures should always be cited in text in consecutive numerical order.

 Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder to reproduce figures or tables that have previously been published elsewhere.